lohan20s/Predict_Healthcare_costs_linearregression/README.md

 # Predict_Healthcare_costs_linearregression
-Uses linear regression (in tensor flow) to predict the cost of health care Alternatively uses sklearn and statsmodel for linear regression
+Uses linear regression (in tensor flow) to predict the cost of health care.

+Alternatively uses sklearn and statsmodel for linear regression